JAMB 2025 UTME/DE Registration Form Instructions and Guidelines

 The Board will conduct a Mock Examination in all the accredited CBT centres to prepare and familiarise INTERESTED Candidates with the CBT environment.
 Interested candidates are advised to indicate interest in the Mock Examination during the registration provided they register early enough.

-The date for the mock examination shall be Thursday, 7th March, 2024.
+The date for the mock examination shall be Thursday, 10th April 2025.

-Important JAMB Registration General Information
+Important 2025 JAMB Registration General Information

-1. All candidates must mandatorily register their profiles through text messages as illustrated above before proceeding to buy the ePIN
+1. All candidates must mandatorily register their profiles through text messages as illustrated above before proceeding to buy the e-PIN

 2. The registration fee is non-refundable

-3. Candidates are advised to read and understand the guidelines on admission and instructions as shown on the scan QR Code on how to complete the online registration before commencing the process of registration.
+3. Candidates are advised to read and understand the guidelines on admission and instructions as shown on the scanned QR Code on how to complete the online registration before commencing the process of registration.
 He or she is also to sign an MoU on ethical standards.

 4. Multiple registrations are not permitted.
 Candidates who register more than once will be identified, disqualified and prosecuted.

-9. Examination malpractice is a criminal offence that attracts, in addition to the cancellation of results, publication of names and prosecution of such offenders.
+8. Examination malpractice is a criminal offence that attracts, in addition to the cancellation of results, publication of names and prosecution of such offenders.

-10. NO REGULARISATION OF ILLEGAL ADMISSION.
+9. NO REGULARISATION OF ILLEGAL ADMISSION.

 Procedure for Valid Admission

-Download JAMB Registration Guidelines Pdf
+Download the JAMB Registration Guidelines PDF

 error: Content is protected !!
 Please use the share buttons.